jacksonwalters/math-research-misc/symmetric_group/research_plan.md

 ## actions

 - induced representations: code does not exist yet
+- restriction representation: code does not exist yet
 - construct the product of two representations: code does not exist yet

 ## status

-- used Claude to generate reasonable code for class InducedRepresentation
+- generated reasonable code for InducedRepresenation
+- ensure it's passing basic checks, add all tests and examples